queengooborg/OpenTag3D/README.md

-# OpenTag: Open Source RFID Standard
+# OpenTag3D: Open Source Filament RFID Standard

 RFID is becoming more prevalent, with each company launching their own RFID system that is incompatible with the rest.
 OpenTag strives to be a standard that allows RFID tags to work across 3D Printer Brands, Filament Brands, and Accessory Brands.

-OpenTag aims to standardize the following:
+OpenTag3D aims to standardize the following:

 - **Hardware** - The specific underlying RFID technology
 - **Mechanical Requirements** - Positioning of tag on the spool